ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - `address operator`: The address of who's transferring a token.
 - `uint256 tokenId`: The token to be transferred.

-Throw when the cause of failure is the operator's approval.
+Used when the cause of failure is the operator's approval.

 - MUST be thrown when operator `isApprovedForAll(owner, operator)` is false.
 - MUST be thrown when operator `getApproved(tokenId)` is not `operator`.